 This time lag between performance and action has created a strategic blind spot.
 Marketing can’t reallocate spend mid-flight; Sales can’t anticipate deal risk early enough; RevOps can’t model scenarios before forecasts collapse.
 In other words, teams are running faster without seeing further.

-Predictive GTM systems draw signals from across the stack, including CRM, ads, intent data, website engagement, sales activity, and model how those inputs will influence pipeline and revenue over the next few quarters.
+Predictive GTM systems draw signals from across the stack, including CRM, ads, intent data, website engagement, and sales activity.
+This is where a strong foundation in unified revenue data integration

 The impact of this shift is threefold: